WelbornGroup/ELECTRIC/docs/tutorial.rst

     printout 1000

 The input file used for this simulation uses periodic boundaries and an Ewald summation for electrostatics.
-During a Tinker simulation using AMOEBA, electric fields are calculated in order to calculate the induced dipoles at each step.
+During a Tinker simulation using AMOEBA, electric fields are evaluated in order to calculate the induced dipoles at each step.
 In order to get electric field contributions from specific residues, we must calculate the electric field using the real space interactions only (no periodic boundaries or Ewald).

 Remove settings related to cutoffs (`cutoff` keyword), periodic boundaries (`a-axis`, `b-axis`, `c-axis`) and Ewald summation (`ewald`).
 You can also remove settings having to do with neighbor lists (`neighbor-list`), as they are not needed and can cause an error for this calculation if included.